 Pregnancy information for all workers:

-Miscarriage can occur in any pregnancy, regardless of exposures.
+Miscarriage can occur in any pregnancy, for many different reasons.
 Every pregnancy starts with a 3-5% chance of having a baby with a birth defect.
 This is called the background risk.
-If an exposure can cause birth defects, it is most likely to do so during the first trimester (through week 13) of your pregnancy.
-Dose (how much) of an exposure is also important to consider when evaluating workplace hazards.
-For more information on how the baby develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/.
+If an exposure can cause birth defects, it is most likely to do so if the exposure happens in the first trimester (through week 13) of your pregnancy.
+Dose (how much of an exposure) is also important to consider when evaluating workplace hazards.
+For more information on how a fetus develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/.

 I work around nitrous oxide.
 Can this harm my pregnancy or my breastfeeding child?

-If nitrous oxide is used properly, it is unlikely to increase the chance of birth defects or other problems in pregnancy.
-With scavenging equipment and correct technique, exposure to inhaled nitrous oxide is unlikely to cause a higher chance of miscarriage or birth defects.
+If nitrous oxide is used properly, including use of scavenging equipment and correct technique, then it is unlikely to cause a higher chance of miscarriage or birth defects.
 In addition, nitrous oxide is not expected to get into breastmilk.
 Air monitoring can be done to evaluate staff exposure if there is a concern about air levels in the office.
-The Occupational Safety & Health Administration (OSHA) has a document (https://www.osha.gov/dts/osta/anestheticgases) with detailed information on workplace controls and recommended exposure limits for nitrous oxide.
+The Occupational Safety & Health Administration (OSHA) has a document (https://www.osha.gov/waste-anesthetic-gases/workplace-exposures-guidelines) with detailed information on workplace controls and recommended exposure limits for nitrous oxide.

 I am around our x-ray machine.
 Does this mean that I am exposed to radiation?

-Properly maintained x-ray equipment and use of proper technique does not expose dental personnel to x rays.
+Properly maintained x-ray equipment that is used with proper technique does not expose dental personnel to x rays.
 Please see our MotherToBaby fact sheet on working around ionizing radiation for information on working with x-ray machines at: https://mothertobaby.org/fact-sheets/ionizing-radiation-workplace-pregnancy/.

 If I am pregnant or breastfeeding, are there extra steps that I should take to prevent exposure to infectious disease while working in a dental office?

-Pregnant and breastfeeding workers should follow the same standard precautions as all workers to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
+Workers who are pregnant or breastfeeding should follow the same standard precautions established for all workers to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
 These precautions include proper hand washing and the use of protective equipment like gloves and facemasks.
 The Centers for Disease Control and Prevention has a document with guidelines for infection control in dental health care settings at https://www.cdc.gov/mmwr/preview/mmwrhtml/rr5217a1.htm.